NarsingPendharkar/my-notes/Notes-by-Narsing/kafka.md

 Apache Kafka is a **distributed event-streaming platform** designed to handle very large amounts of data in real time.
 Kafka can process millions of messages per second, store them safely, and allow multiple consumers to read the same data independently.

+Apache Kafka is like a big, fast room where lots of information comes in from many places.
+It makes sure all the information is kept and processed in the right order.
+This allows us to look at and understand what is happening right now.
+Kafka is great for dealing with huge amounts of information that keep coming all the time.

+For example, imagine a big river where thousands of different colored balls are thrown in regularly.
+Kafka is like a special machine that catches each ball, sorts them by color, and puts them in separate containers.
+We can then find and look at the balls based on their colors.

 In simple words, Kafka allows applications to:

 - **Send data** (publish)